LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-13-AttachGatsbySSGToWebsite.md

 npm run develop
 ```

 Hoped either of those commands worked.
 When this appears `http://localhost:8000/` in the terminal click on it and it should give you the default gatsby page.
 You can keep the Gatsby server running in the background.
 If you need to stop it just hold Ctrl + c to terminate it.
 Have a look at the generated boilerplate code in `src/pages/index.js`.
 After that let's delete all that code in index.js.
-Keep the file though.
+Keep the file though!

 ## Do NOT move the Gatsby files around ##